katnoria/cifar10-classifiers/README.md

-# Build CIFAR 10 Classifiers
+# Tutorial Notebooks on Building CIFAR 10 Classifier

 A collection on notebooks that cover building image classfiers using various deep learning frameworks as part of [this post](https://www.katnoria.com/cifar10-notebooks/).